 Prepare yourselves for a sensual feast.

+Take a deep breath.
 If you are like me, your pulse will soon quicken as images from this designer’s portfolio render you woozy.

 M I C H A E L D E L P I E R O creates harmonious and nuanced spaces for discerning clients.

 I’ve admired her work for years so it was so lovely of her to take time out to chat for…AN INSPIRED LIFE.

 Many of the images posted here are from her Chicago boutique.
+See additional interiors here.

 I asked Michael how she captures so much depth and tactile interest without introducing clutter.

 Del Piero employs “A specific color palette, oversized art and objects, and simple fabrics which scream with texture and not pattern help to create the look!”

 Spaces designed by Michael reflect such thoughtfulness and creativity, yet she is quick to graciously point out how she honors it in others.

 “I believe creativity shows up all around us everyday!
 I see it in places where one might think it doesn’t exist such as the office of my accountant and my electrician.
 The work they perform on my behalf is always surprisingly creative and contributes to my life greatly!”